The Benefits of Blogging

 Update your blog regularly

 Research demonstrates that companies that post frequently generate more organic traffic and leads.
 Post new content to the blog at least once per month.
 However, it’s best to post more frequently if you have the time to write and add new content.
-Consider a bi-weekly or weekly blogging schedule to ensure your customers, employees and prospects always have access to fresh content.
-Regular blogging also allows you to address the latest trends and response to news impacting the industries you serve.
+Consider a bi-weekly or weekly blogging schedule to ensure your customers, employees, and prospects always have access to fresh content.
+Regular blogging also allows you to address the latest trends and respond to news impacting the industries you serve.

 Highlight topics of importance